Astrophotography

 Altair Hypercam 183C PRO TEC COOLED Colour

-Sensor kind: CMOSSensor size: OnbekendSensor dimensions: 13.2 x 8.8Available via backorder -
+Sensor kind: CMOSSensor size: OnbekendSensor dimensions: 13.2 x 8.8Ask us for the delivery time -

 Nieuw